halftime/how2-get-rich-quick/README.md

 > 1.9 * 1.9 * 1.92 * 1.9 * 2 * 1.78 * 1.9 * 1.88 = 167.46

-8 way combi of independent events
+8 leg combi of independent events

 > 1/167.46 = 0.0059